Trepix/FizzBuzz-kata/README.md

  * A number is Jazz if it is divisible 7

+We consider that this new requirement does not increase complexity so much and still be managed with our initial architecture.
+However it's true that our architecture starts to smell a little bit.
+Every new concept (Fizz, Buzz, Jazz, --zz...) of our domain force us to re-write at least, the name the tests and the convert function to add the new logic.

 #### Feature 2

  * A number is Fizz if it is divisible by 3 or if it has a 3 in it